 - Listen carefully to their fears and worries.
-Find some helpful tips here - Advice and support is available to help them understand COVID 19. - Review and adjust privacy and safety settings if you or your child is signing up to a new online service. - You can switch on family friendly filters to help prevent age inappropriate content being accessed on devices in your home.
+Find some helpful tips here - Review and adjust privacy and safety settings if you or your child is signing up to a new online service. - You can switch on family friendly filters to help prevent age inappropriate content being accessed on devices in your home.
 The UK Safer Internet Centre provides guidance on how to do this. - Internet Matters has also provided step-by-step guides on how to setup parental controls.